youtube/cobalt/starboard/README.md

      as appropriate for your platform.
   1. Update `BUILD.gn` to point at all the source files you want to build as part of your new Starboard implementation (as mentioned above).
-  1. Update `atomic_public.h` as necessary to point at the appropriate shared or custom implementations.

 If you want to use `cobalt/build/gn.py`, you'll also need a `third_party/starboard/<family-name>/<binary-variant>/args.gn` file.
 This